rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![AI barplot](ai.png)

-This question was a catalyst for a lot of discussion on Discord.
+This question was a catalyst for a lot of discussion on [Discord].

 If we interpret the answers as a scale of 1-5, where 1 is "not okay at all" and 5 is "I love it", the mean answer was 2.25, the median 2.
 Notably, the mode is tied at 1 and 2.
 The 95% confidence interval is [1.89, 2.61] using a standard error of 0.18.